ssmythe/learn_mandarin_chinese/README.md

 #### Time estimates

-- A single pass through a section can take anywhere from an estimated 8 to 32 hours.
+- A single dialog section can take anywhere from an estimated 8 to 32 hours.
-- A whole lesson can take anywhere from an estimated 16 to 64 hours.
+- A whole lesson (two dialog sections) can take anywhere from an estimated 16 to 64 hours.
-- The whole level one series of books can take anywhere from 160 to 640 hours.
+- The whole level one series of books (10 lessons) can take anywhere from 160 to 640 hours.
 - Plan on one level series of books per year.

+You are likely going to be faster than me.
+If you are, great job!
+If not, no worries.
+Join the slow and steady club.

 ### The Plan

 Each lesson is broken into two dialog sections, each with their own vocabulary and grammar sections.

-Go through the following steps for each dialog section in each Lesson...
+Go through the following steps for each dialog section in each lesson...

 ### Listen to the Dialog